daffainfo/ctf-writeup/NahamCon CTF 2023/Wordle Bash/README.md

 > Oh, and you aren't guessing words, this time...

 ## About the Challenge
-We have been given a SSH server to connect, and after connect we got a bash file called `wordle_bash.sh`.
+We were given a SSH server to connect, and after connect we got a bash file called `wordle_bash.sh`.
 Here is the content of the file

 ```shell
 #!/bin/bash